argoproj/argo-rollouts/docs/proposals/statefulset-support.md

 5. Complex scheduling considerations such as `nodeAffinity` or PVC scheduling complexities. ie EBS volumes are availability zone bound.

+##### PersistentVolumeClaims

+Often times a successful rollback of a failed statefulset upgrade will require restoring snapshots of persistent volumes.
+Snapshots can occur via a CSI snapshot controller using the `VolumeSnapshot` and `VolumeSnapshotClass` resources.
+One such example of a CSI snapshot controller is [external-snapshotter](https://github.com/kubernetes-csi/external-snapshotter).

 ##### Headless service
 A big consideration with [type 1 statefulsets](#type-1) is that traffic hits pods directly instead of hitting a k8s service when using a headless service.
 There are traffic management considerations when using headless services. ie traffic is not always captured/processed using service mesh solutions such as Istio.